HL7/davinci-crd/input/pagecontent/hooks.md

 The proposal to add these resources to the existing hook definitions [can be found](https://github.com/cds-hooks/docs/issues/396) on the CDS hooks [issue tracker](https://github.com/cds-hooks/docs/issues).

 ##### New hook configuration mechanism
-The CRD Services provided by payers will support discovery of different types of coverage requirements that will return different types of information to users on [CDS Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response), such as:
+The CRD Servers provided by payers will support discovery of different types of coverage requirements that will return different types of information to users on [CDS Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response), such as:

 *  Whether authorization is required
 *  Recommended alternative therapies